YaoGroup/DIFFICE_jax/README.md

  <br />

 ## Google Colab
-Apart from the Python scripts to run locally, we also provide **Colab Notebooks** for both the tutorial example and real ice-shelf examples.
+Apart from the Python scripts to run locally, we also provide **Colab Notebooks** for both the synthetic and real ice-shelf examples.
 They are provided in the [`tutorial`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/tutorial) and [`examples`](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) folders for a synthetic ice shelf and real ice shelves, respectively.